Powering Reliable BCDR with Axcient’s Cloud and Data Center Security

 Leveraging Security to Meet HIPAA Compliance Regulations

 When MSPs partner with a security-first vendor, they get the opportunity to expand their services by targeting verticals that require industry compliance.
-Axcient has undergone strict audits to ensure compliance with various federal standards, including HIPAA, FedRAMP, FISMA, FINRA, and GDPR; plus, we’re SOC 2 certified.
+Axcient has undergone strict audits to ensure we can help our MSP partners be compliant with various federal standards, including HIPAA, FedRAMP, FISMA, FINRA, and GDPR; plus, we’re SOC 2 certified.
 The Health Insurance Portability and Accountability Act, or HIPAA, was expanded through the Health Information Technology for Economic and Clinical Health Act (HITECH) and is one of the most prominent compliance standards in the U.S.

 HIPAA requires businesses to implement a data backup and disaster recovery (BDR) plan that protects and mitigates the risk of electronic protected health information (ePHI), or individually identifiable health information, from being disclosed.
 As a HIPAA Business Associate under the law, Axcient has proven our ability to meet HIPAA’s data privacy, confidentiality, integrity, and availability requirements.
 While Axcient’s cloud and certain services running on the Axcient cloud meet HIPAA and HITECH obligations, MSPs need to understand that the responsibility of configuring Axcient services to meet HIPAA requirements within specific environments is that of the MSP and their client.
 Similarly, forming and enforcing HIPAA compliant policies is also the responsibility of the MSP and their client.